shidenkai0/rental/README.md

 ## API documentation

 A full OpenAPI v3/Swagger specification can be found locally at `api/rental-v1.0.yaml`.
-You can use a tool such as Swagger or Postman to interact with the API locally.
+You can use a tool such as Swagger or Postman to interact with the API when running it locally at http://localhost:9090 or in production at https://rental.mmess.dev (as specified in the API Spec).

 ## Developing locally